 The story of Jacob and Esau is believed by many scholars to have happened around the late 19th to early 20th century B.C.
 Abraham is widely believed to have existed around 2000 B.C., and thus many have placed Jacob and Esau around 1850 B.C.
 This date, though, is far from agreed upon.

-One of the unique aspects of the Bible is the way in which it portrays the ancient Hebrews.
+One of the unique aspects of the Bible is the way in which it portrays the ancient Hebrews in all of their glory, and in all of their folly & sin.
 The characters and heroes of the Old Testament are neither infallible, nor above reproach.
-They are depicted in all of their humanity and sin.
+They are depicted as human and sinful.
 One such instance can be found in the story of Jacob and Esau.

 The narrative concerning Jacob and Esau begins in Genesis 25:20-23.
-A common theme throughout the early parts of Genesis is the inability of the Patriarchs to conceive.
-The same holds true for the parents of Jacob and Esau.
+A common theme throughout the early parts of Genesis is the inability of wive's of the Patriarchs to conceive.
+As was the case with Sarah and Abraham, the same holds true for the parents of Jacob and Esau.
 Scripture tells us Rebekah, the wife of Isaac, was barren and unable to conceive.

-Thus, Isaac took their case before the Lord, asking for a son.
+Thus, like his father Abraham, Isaac took their case before the Lord asking for a son.

 "And Isaac was forty years old when he took Rebekah to wife, the daughter of Bethuel the Syrian of Padan-aram, the sister of Laban the Syrian.
 And Isaac entreated the Lord for his wife, because she was barren; and the Lord was entreated of him, and Rebekah his wife conceived.
 And the children struggled together within her; and she said, If it be so, why am I thus?
 And she went to inquire of the Lord."

 As God did with Abraham, so He did for Isaac.
 Isaac was 60 years old when his twins were born.
 This was surely a great test of faith and patience for Isaac and Rebekah.